sohaibnomanahmed/mac-setup/README.md

 ## Terminal

 The size can be changed if wanted, to keep the same ratio 100:30, 110:33 or 120:36 works good.
+In settings -> Profile.
+Uncheck all options under title, so only Terminal remains.
 Also The information gather on the right side chekcboxes can be removed to not show them on the terminal statusbar.
 Also the vursor can be changed to underscore more Arch like if wanted.

-Add zsh-autosuggestions from here https://formulae.brew.sh/formula/zsh-autosuggestions
+Add zsh-autosuggestions from here https://formulae.brew.sh/formula/zsh-autosuggestions, follow instructions to make it work, need to add code in .zshrc.

 An Alternative is Warp: https://www.warp.dev